 Ultimately, a blood test result that shows a BAC of .08 percent or greater doesn't automatically equal a conviction.
 Blood tests in drunk driving cases can be successfully challenged.
 A New Jersey DWI defense lawyer will challenge a blood test result with a proven defense strategy designed to create reasonable doubt in the driver’s guilt and keep negative consequences to a minimum.

-The lawyers at Levow DWI Law have extensive training in blood testing and forensic sciences.
+The lawyers at Levow DWI Law, P.C. have extensive training in blood testing and forensic sciences.
 They have attended national seminars on blood testing.
 Evan Levow has been a speaker at seminars across the state and the country on forensic blood issues.

 Evan Levow represented the defendants in the foremost blood testing evidence cases in New Jersey, State v.
 Renshaw and State v.
 Kent.
 In those cases, protecting his clients Sixth Amendment rights to confront the witnesses against them, Mr. Levow set the standard for New Jersey blood testing cases to compel the state to present required testimony of the phlebotomist who drew the blood and the lab technician who tested the blood.